dottwatson/simple-data/README.md

-# Lonfo
+# SimpleData
-traverse an array by accessing the children and parents of a node
+traverse an array or an object by accessing the children and parents of a node

 ## Install

 In your project
 ```
-composer require dottwatson/lonfo
+composer require dottwatson/simple-data
 ```

 ## Usage